19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 [20/2010 wef 01/01/2011]

-(7) Where any person has given his consent for any notice, direction, order, permit, receipt or other document to be served on him through the electronic service, the Comptroller may serve that document on that person by transmitting an electronic record of that document to that person’s account with the electronic service.
+(7) Where any person has given his consent for any notice, direction, order, permit, receipt or other document to be served on him through an electronic service, the Comptroller may serve that document on that person by transmitting an electronic record of that document to that person’s account with an electronic service.

 [20/2010 wef 01/01/2011]